yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/alternative-sdks-2/seamless-sdk-payment-ios.md

 }
 ```

+Parameters

-Below, you will find a description of each parameter from `SeamlessParams`:
+The following table describes each parameter from `SeamlessParams`:

 | Parameter         | Description                                                                                                                                                                                                                                              |
 | ----------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |